 Approved Burns are allowed from sunrise to 1/2 hour before sunset.

-To obtain a burn permit please call Leavenworth County dispatch at (913) 682-5724 on the day you plan to burn.
+To obtain a burn permit please file on the link, LV Sheriff Burn Permit Site, or call Leavenworth County dispatch at (913) 682-5724 on the day you plan to burn.

 Any material that will burn with black smoke is not permitted. (ex. tires, plastic, railroad ties)